-The public health code authorizes the board and the department to regulate individuals with behavior analyst and assistant behavior analyst licenses, not small businesses.
+The public health code authorizes the board and the department to regulate individuals with Physician's Assistant licenses, not small businesses.
 Even if a licensee's practice qualified as a small business, the department could not exempt the licensee's small business because it would create disparity in the regulation of the profession.